FINTLabs/fint-sse/README.md

 }
 ```

-The `addAction` method is optional to use.
+The `addActions` method is optional to use.
 If you do not add any actions for the EventListener, all events will be received.
 If the action of the received event is not added as a supported action in the event listener, this will be logged.
-The logging can be disabled: `eventListener.disableLogUnsupportedActions()`.

 If no actions are added to the event listener, all received events are supported.

+The `addOrgIds` work in a similar way.
+If no orgId is configured, all events are supported.

 ### Connect to the SSE server
 ```java